 Essays should focus on the educational theme of the Section on Bioethics NCE program.
-In 2013, the section’s focus will be “the evolution of pediatric ethics in the past 50 years”.
+In 2014, the section’s focus will be “International Child Health”.

 Essays should be between 800 to 1600 words and 5-10 references.
 References are not included in the word count.
 Essays longer than 1700 words will be disqualified without review.